natkalia/Bootcamp_WebDev_Kodilla_Exercise_1.3_JamesBondWebsite/README.md

 * Sass for CSS

 ## Project status
-This is the first draft of the website.
+This is still draft of the website.
-The gallery needs improvement.